-Being a scientist, the data interests me more than the artistic simulation in the upper image above.
-The chart to the right is also available on the LIGO website representing the first observation in 2015.
+Being a scientist, the data interests me more.
+The chart to the right is available on the LIGO website representing the first observation in 2015.
 This is a beautiful signal.
 Although the team (1000 scientists) spent several months double checking everything and simulating the data, there is no need to tease anything out of the data to see that something significant had happened.
 The predicted signal is for the merger of two black holes, 36 and 29 times the mass of our sun, forming a black hole 62 times the suns mass, releasing energy in a gravitational wave with a characteristic frequency and chirp.The simulations report that the event occurred 1.3 billion years ago and provide some information as to where in space it occurred.
 The new observation (chart at the top of the post) is equally clear and resulted from the merger of black holes of 30.5 and 25.3 solar masses, 1.8 billion years ago with even more detailed information as to where in space it occurred..

 These are exciting observations.
-The polarization information provided by the combination of three observatories with different orientations adds to the wealth of information and further confirms Einstein’s theory of general relativity (already well supported by many different measurements) and provides new information on black holes.
+The polarization information provided by the combination of three observatories with different orientations adds to the wealth of information and further confirms Einstein’s theory of general relativity.
 Perhaps the gravitational-wave observatories of the future will shed light on the great mysteries of the cosmos (like dark matter).

 Where does this leave us as Christians?

 the skies proclaim the work of his hands.